juulCoding04/submodule_test_main/README.md

 # submodule_test_main
-the main project for testing how submodules work in git(hub)
+the main project for testing how submodules work and how they would be handled by platformio.